 In such circumstances, where liabilities will usually be split in time between the vendor and OFTO, this decision makes it fundamentally important to properly and accurately define the temporal scope of risk allocation provisions.
 Parties should therefore take care to ensure that their contracts properly reflect the agreed allocation of risk, and should seek specific legal advice in this respect prior to entering into any agreement.

-Trainee James Burgess also contributed to this article.
+Trainee James Burgess and Rachael Davidson, a former senior associate in our London office, also contributed to this article.